Allfeat/Allfeat/README.md

 ## Run The Container And Access Its Shell
-The predefined operation/command of the container when run is to run the Allfeat Node with the symphonie configuration.
+The predefined operation/command of the container when run is to run the Allfeat Node with the harmonie configuration.
 To execute a different operation additional commands can be passed at the end of the run command.
 Example: passing `bash` will run the bash shell session instead the default operation.

 ```bash
   # If no command arguments are given this will try to run the Allfeat Node with default parameters.